bimetek/cookiecutter-qt-lib/README.md

 The generated template contains two subprojects: *src* for your main code, and *tests* for unit tests.
 By default all building occurs in *build* subdirectory (no created; will be generated automatically during building), and the targets (both lib and test binary) will be in *bin*.
 A `.gitignore` file should be already created at the top level of the repository, allowing you to initialise a Git repo directly without any fuss.

+To add files to the *src* subproject, you should add them to `src.pri` instead of `src.pro`.
+This ensures they can be found by the unit test project (via `include` in `tests.pro`).
+Unit test files can be added directly into `test.pro`.

 ## License

 cookiecutter-qt-lib is released under the terms of MIT License.
 You may find the content of the license [here](http://opensource.org/licenses/MIT), or in the `LICENSE` file.